nweying/fetch-and-match/README.md

 # Fetch & Match

-Fetch & Match is an interactive memory game which allows users to match cards.
+Fetch & Match is an interactive memory game which allows players to match pairs of cards.

 To see the live version of the site click [here](https://nweying.github.io/fetch-and-match/)!